 - Learn about fashion!
-Even though photos are super important, the best photos ever won’t sell an item that’s just not in demand.
-Read about trends and garment construction, take note of what sells quickly for you, and talk with others: there are great Facebook groups and Youtube videos for sellers to learn about what brands and styles are selling.
+Even though photos are super important, the best pictures won’t sell an item that’s just not in demand.
+Read about trends and garment construction, take note of what sells quickly, and talk with others: there are great Facebook groups and YouTube videos for sellers to learn about what brands and styles are selling.

 Check out Megan’s profile on Poshmark here.

-The great thing about eBay is that you can potentially sell your clothes for more money, and higher profit.
-Their fees are much cheaper than other apps, but the site is a bit old fashion and clunkier to use.
+The great thing about eBay is that you can potentially sell your clothes for more money and higher profit.
+Their fees are much cheaper than other apps, but the site is a bit old-fashioned and clunkier to use.

 Facebook Marketplace is a great place to sell used clothing online.
-You can simply tap on the Marketplace icon at the bottom of your Facebook app, and start listing your items by clicking on Sell Something.
+You can simply tap on the Marketplace icon at the bottom of your Facebook app and start listing your items by clicking Sell Something.

 It’s a great place to sell everyday clothing in your local area!

-You should set up a separate Instagram account, take beautiful flat lay pictures of the items you want to sell and use relevant hashtags like #shopmycloset, #instacloset, #instasale, and #clothesforsale, which will help people find your profile.
-The preferred method for payment on Instagram is PayPal, so be sure to have an account set up before you start.
+You should set up a separate Instagram account, take beautiful flat-lay pictures of the items you want to sell, and use relevant hashtags like #shopmycloset, #instacloset, #instasale, and #clothesforsale, which will help people find your profile.

 Their fees are also pretty cheap (10%) compared to similar user-friendly apps.

 LePrix used to be called Snob Swap.
-The company works with over 500 second-hand stores, and it’s using machine learning technology to make both the shopping and selling experience much better.
+The company works with over 500 second-hand stores and uses machine learning technology to make the shopping and selling experience much better.